-Exodus are growing their platform to become more than just another crypto wallet and instead aim to become a portal to access the new Decentralized internet or DeFi.
-For those of you using the Exodus wallet, you may be interested to hear that you can earn interest on DAI with the Compound Finance App.
+Exodus is growing its platform to become more than just another crypto wallet and instead aims to become a portal to access the new Decentralized internet or DeFi.
+For those of you using the wallet, you may be interested to hear that you can earn interest on DAI with the Compound Finance App.

 Using Compound with Exodus, users are currently only able to lend (or deposit) DAI, this can all be done within a couple of clicks.
 Once you have lent your assets to the Compound Finance protocol, you accrue interest every time an Ethereum block is mined.

-With Shares, Exodus customer’s can now reserve interest to participate into their IPO (initial public offering).
+With Shares, users can now reserve interest to participate in their IPO (initial public offering).

 If the equity shares go ahead, each share will be represented digitally and secured by the Ethereum blockchain.
 This will all be managed through the new Exodus Shares application.

 Exodus has partnered with Trezor hardware wallet so that you can secure and manage your crypto assets.
 Connecting Trezor to your Exodus desktop wallet you can send, receive and exchange your assets directly from the security of your hardware wallet.